Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 An inclusion proof is given by providing the copath values of a leaf.
-The proof is verified by hashing together the leaf with the copath values and checking that the result equals the root value of the log.
+The proof is verified by hashing together the leaf with the copath values and checking that the result equals the root hash value of the log.
 Consistency proofs are a more general version of the same idea.
 With a consistency proof, the prover provides the minimum set of intermediate node values from the current tree that allows the verifier to compute both the old root value and the current root value.
 An algorithm for this is given in section 2.1.2 of {{!RFC6962}}.

 <!-- TODO diagram of inclusion and consistency proofs -->